Menu

 Conclusion

 Given the limitations I listed, I still consider Polars a strong alternative to Pandas library (which may be obvious to many of you without my testing!).
 I’d probably start using Polars more where possible for performance reasons, though, I can definitely see cases when Pandas is more appropriate depending on the project.
+If Pandas is the only option, looking into using Arrow integration is the way to go, though, there seems to be some limitations on what transformations can be used.

 Source code: Github repo